Nearly-Optimal Bandit Learning in Stackelberg Games with Side Information: Introduction

 Many real-world strategic settings take the form of \emph{Stackelberg games}, in which the leader \emph{commits} to a (randomized) strategy and the follower(s) \emph{best-respond}.
 For example, in security domains (e.g. airport security, wildlife protection) the leader (federal officers with drug-sniffing dogs, park rangers) chooses a patrol strategy, which the follower (drug smuggler, poacher) observes before choosing an area to exploit.
 In such settings, the leader may face different \emph{follower types} over time, each with their own goals and objectives.

 We study a generalization of the traditional Stackelberg game setting in which the payoffs of the players depend on additional \emph{contextual information} (or \emph{side information}) that is not captured in the players' actions and may vary over time.
 Such contextual information naturally arises in many Stackelberg game settings: In airport security, different parts of the airport may be more crowded during different parts of the day, which may make it easier or harder to smuggle items through security in those areas.
 In wildlife protection, different animal species may be easier or harder to poach at different times of the year, due to factors such as migration patterns and weather.
+More generally, side information may appear in the form of (an embedding of) natural language, such as threat reports, incident descriptions, or intelligence briefings, which can alter the leader’s optimal commitment and/or the follower’s strategic response.

 \citet{harris2024regret} formalize this setting and provide online learning algorithms for the leader when the followers and contextual information change over time.
-Their algorithms obtain $\Tilde{O}(T^{1/2})$ regret\footnote{Regret is the cumulative difference between the highest possible cumulative utility and the algorithm's cumulative utility.} under \emph{full feedback} (i.e. when information about the follower is revealed to the leader after each round) where $T$ is the number of time-steps, but only $\Tilde{O}(T^{2/3})$ regret under the more challenging (and more realistic) bandit feedback setting, where only the follower's action is revealed.
+Their algorithms obtain $\Tilde{O}(T^{1/2})$ regret\footnote{Regret is the cumulative difference between the best possible policy's utility and the leader's utility.} under \emph{full feedback} (i.e. when information about the follower is revealed to the leader after each round) where $T$ is the number of time-steps, but only $\Tilde{O}(T^{2/3})$ regret under the more challenging (and more realistic) bandit feedback setting, where only the follower's action is revealed.

-\paragraph{Our Contributions} We close the gap from $\Tilde{O}(T^{2/3})$ to $\Tilde{O}(T^{1/2})$ regret under bandit feedback, which matches known lower bounds up to logarithmic factors.
+\paragraph{Our contributions} We close the gap from $\Tilde{O}(T^{2/3})$ to $\Tilde{O}(T^{1/2})$ regret under bandit feedback, which matches known lower bounds up to logarithmic factors.
 As in~\citet{harris2024regret}, we study two settings: one in which the sequence of contextual information is chosen adversarially and the sequence of followers is chosen stochastically, and the setting where the contextual information is chosen stochastically and the followers are chosen adversarially.
 Moreover, the algorithms of~\citet{harris2024regret} are not applicable when the follower's utility depends on the contextual information, an assumption which we do not need.\looseness-1